Daniel-KM/Omeka-S-module-IiifServer/README.md

   The tiles are created via a background job from the media "Tile" (in item edit view).

+  The tiles can be created in bulk via a job, that can be run via a button in the config form of the module.

-Note about the display of tiled and simple images
+* Display of tiled and simple images

 When created, the tiles are displayed via their native format, so only viewers that support them can display them.
 [OpenSeadragon], the viewer integrated by